-The purpose of the Medici’s tomb was a kind of message about the power of the family and the fact that it cannot be easily shaken.
-Being, according to accounts of the time, a shrewd and innovative businessman, Giovanni began by lending money in Rome and used the dowry he received from his marriage to found a private bank in central Florence.
+The purpose of the Medici’s tomb was to send a kind of message about the power of the family and the fact that it cannot be easily shaken.
+According to accounts of the time, Giovanni began by lending money in Rome as a shrewd and innovative businessman.
+He used the dowry he received from his marriage to find a private bank in central Florence.

 In the early 15th century, Giovanni won the papacy’s favor, and the Medici family took control of the papal treasury.
 Thus, the de Medici became the official bankers of Pope Martin V and many popes who followed after him.

 Thanks to its links with the Church, the Medici bank became the most important and respected bank in Europe, managing the money of royalty and merchants.